agongi/study/rdbms/prepared-statement/README.md

 #### Additional: How to avoid SQL Injection?
 PreparedStatment is already compiled and stored in cache with unique execution plan.
 The placeholders are only replaced with input data.

 Any input data can't affect SQL statement itself.
-It is only replaced as input in ``?`` phase.
+It is only replaced as input in ``?``.